4.1: Departmental Review

 ii.
 The report of the research review of the department conducted by the faculty during 2009/10.

 d.
-To be supplied by the Strategic Planning and Change Unit:
+To be supplied by the Strategic Planning Office:

 i.
 The most recent departmental profile provided as part of the planning process, including any benchmarking data on comparator HEIs.